Agnes Higgins award, maternal-fetal nutrition

 2005: Barbara Luke, ScD, MPH, RD

 Dr. Luke is Professor in the Department of Epidemiology and Public Health, with joint appointments in the Department of Obstetrics and Gynecology and the Department of Pediatrics at the University of Miami School of Medicine.
 Dr. Luke is internationally known for her work on improving outcomes in multiple pregnancies through enhanced prenatal care and patient education, including targeted weight gain recommendations and healthy eating therapy.
 She is the founder of the University Consortium on Multiple Births, a collaborative group of researchers around the country who pool their maternal and neonatal data to evaluate factors affecting outcomes.
-She has written or edited 16 books.
-The latest When You're Expecting Twins, Triplets, Quads, co-authored with Tamara Eberlein and published by HarperCollins, won the Outstanding Book of the Year award in 2000 from the American Society for Journalists and Authors.
-It is among the top 10 best-selling pregnancy books in the U.S. Dr. Luke's goal is to help every child reach his or her full growth potential at birth through optimal maternal nutrition.
+Her latest book, When You're Expecting Twins, Triplets, Quads, co-authored with Tamara Eberlein, won the Outstanding Book of the Year award in 2000 from the American Society for Journalists and Authors.

 2004: Barbara Abrams, DrPH, RD